Common Name(s): Koa, Hawaiian Koa

 Endgrain: Diffuse-porous; large to very large pores in no specific arrangement; few; solitary and radial multiples of 2-3; growth rings indistinct; rays not visible without lens, very faint, can be reddish color; parenchyma vasicentric.

 Rot Resistance: Rated as non-durable to perishable regarding decay resistance, Koa is also susceptible to termite attack.

 Workability: In most circumstances, Koa is easy to work, and sands well.
 However, figured wood, or pieces with heavily interlocked grain can be difficult to plane or machine without tearing or chipping of the grain; also, Koa can occasionally give problems in gluing, though this is somewhat uncommon.
 Koa turns, stains, and finishes well.

 Odor: No characteristic odor.

-Allergies/Toxicity: There have been no adverse health effects associated with Koa.
+Allergies/Toxicity: Besides the standard health risks associated with any type of wood dust, no further health reactions have been associated with Koa.
 However, several species of Acacia, including the closely related Australian Blackwood, have been reported to cause eye, skin, and respiratory irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.